 Yakima Valley Tourism creates a monthly newsletter with new and exciting things that are coming up.
-If you’d like to receive these newsletters, please contact the Public Relations Manager.
+If you’d like to receive these newsletters, please contact the Media & Trade Relations Manager.

 The Yakima Valley is home to five American Viticultural Areas, more than 120 wineries and over one third of the state’s vineyards.
 Touring and tasting in Yakima Valley wine country takes you to the source, right where more than 50% of Washington’s wine grapes are grown.
 This is where you discover a farm to glass wine tasting experience, whether at a grand estate or quaint, boutique winery.
 This is where you’re likely to find winemakers and growers ready to give you a warm welcome and share their passion and pride for the exceptional wines that come out of our beautiful corner of the world.
 The Valley has a rich diversity of microclimates, rugged hillsides, and wetlands.
 These factors contribute to the many wine grape varieties and wine styles produced from Yakima Valley grapes.
 The most widely planted varieties are Merlot, Cabernet Sauvignon, Chardonnay, Syrah and Riesling.

 Eating local is a snap when you're surrounded by farms and orchards.
 3,000 farms grow more than 40 commercial crops in the Yakima Valley and farm-fresh produce is within reach almost year-round, from asparagus in April to apples and potatoes in October.
 Some summer months are particularly fruitful -- like July, when you can pick apricots, green beans, blueberries, corn, nectarines and squash.
 Many farms offer seasonal u-pick experiences, specialty foods and festivals.
 The Valley’s dining scene also explodes with new options, as local chefs take inspiration from the agricultural bounty around them.
 It’s Farm Fresh Fun!